suchipi/yavascript/src/api/assert/assert.type.help.md

 See `help(types)` for a list of `TypeValidator`s.

-See `help(is)` for a function which returns a boolean instead of throwing.
+See `help(is)` for a function which returns a boolean instead of throwing an error.